-Experts say that the crossing from the land of Goshen (Egypt), across the Sinai desert to the promised land, can take as little as 11 days.
-The Israelites could have been in Canaan in less than 2 weeks!
-Sadly, we find that almost every single person died in the wilderness except for Joshua and Caleb.
+Experts say that the crossing from the land of Goshen (Egypt), across the Sinai desert to the promised land can take as little as 11 days.
+The Israelites could have been in Canaan in less than 2 weeks.
+Sadly, we find that the entire first generation died in the wilderness except for Joshua and Caleb.
 Why?
 Because they could not shed their slave mentality.

 Only Joshua and Caleb believed the words of the Lord that He was bringing them from slavery to a land filled with milk and honey.
-Only two men in all of descendants of Abraham took God at His Word.
+Only two men took God at His Word.

 Keep yourself in the presence of God and the wilderness journey won't last forever.
 Take God at His Word and you will find that soon you are possessing the promised land.
 Don't be an unbelieving Israelite with a slave mentality!
 Don't let yourself die in the desert!
 You, the Lord's beloved, you were called forth from your mother's womb (Jeremiah 1:5), and God has a purpose and plan for your life.
 (Jeremiah 29:11)

 God's plan for you is not that you would die in the desert, but that you would persevere through the wilderness to take possession of the promised land.
 When you grow weary don't turn away from God, but tell Him how tired you are.
 He will strengthen you and uphold you with His mighty right hand.
 (Isaiah 41:10)